-"so, I sketch that graph, for y-axis I put height of water with x-axis I put time, then I draw a graph, it just increasing like the straight line because at the beginning of time like zero time, height of water is minimum then, after that, at the end of time, height of water at the maximum level because its already filled up the vase".
+"so I sketch that graph, for y-axis I put height of water with x-axis I put time, then I draw graph, it just increasing like the straight line because at the beginning of time like zero time, height of water is minimum then, after that, at the end of time, height of water at the maximum level because its already filled up the vase".

-"Yes, constantly increasing, because if I am not mistaken, the question tells time constant or something like that"
+"yes, constantly increasing, because if I not mistaken, the question tells time constant or something like that"

-It shows that she is unable to coordinate between two variables of height of water with amount of water filled-in because she appeared to conceive time as an independent variable only instead of amount of water filled-in.
-Her straight-line graph also shows that she is unable to covariate the changes between independent variable and dependent variable correctly.
-Although she appeared to have image of coordinating increasing of output with increasing of input (MA2), but her action and solution remarked her inability to conceive amount of water being filled as an independent variable.
+It shows that she unable to coordinate between two variables of height of water with amount of water filled-in because she was appeared to conceive time only as an independent variable instead of amount of water filled-in.
+Her straight-line graph also shows that she unable to covariate the changes between independent variable and dependent variable correctly.
+Although she appeared to have image of coordinating increasing of output with increasing of input (MA2), but her action and solution remarked her inability to conceive amount of water filling in as independent variable.